-SQL Server COUNT() and effective row counting
+SQL Server COUNT() and Effective Row Counting

 The SQL COUNT function is one of the fundamental SQL functions supported across almost all database management systems.
-It allows users to efficiently count rows based on specific criteria, ranging from simple data record counting to more advanced calculations in conjunction with other SQL functions.
+It allows users to efficiently count rows in SQL based on specific criteria, ranging from simple data record counting to more advanced calculations in conjunction with other SQL functions.

 In this article, we'll delve into the nuances and applications of the COUNT function in SQL Server to help the readers understand this function's significance and usage.